Also known as Scatter Plot and Scattergram.

 - Scatter diagrams can also indicate nonlinear relationships between variables.

-Be careful before concluding that there is a direct cause-and-effect relationship between the variables.
-There might be a third factor that is affecting the relationship.
-No correlation on the other hand does not mean there is no cause-and-effect relationship.
+Caution should be taken before drawing conclusions about a direct cause-and-effect relationship between variables, as there might be a third factor that is affecting the observed relationship.
+Conversely, the absence of correlation does not necessarily mean there is no cause-and-effect relationship between variables.
 There might be a relationship over a wider range of data or a different portion of the range.

-When the relationship is not so clear, Correlation can be used to help determine if a relationship exists between the variables.
-Regression techniques go a step further by defining the relationship in a mathematical format.
+When the relationship is not so clear, correlation analysis can be used to help determine whether a relationship exists between the variables.
+Regression techniques take the analysis a step further by mathematically defining the relationship.

 Constructing a Scatter Diagram